wiredacorn/donationLog/README.md

 # Food Donation Log

-This repo is based off of the Django tutorial.
+This repo is based off of the Django [quick setup](https://docs.djangoproject.com/en/4.1/intro/install/) and [tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial01/).
 It basically follows the same structure with a few styling changes.

 ## Prereqs